Battle of Cowpens: British attack

+Patriot counterattack

+Morgan ordered a volley.
+Howard's "fleeing" militia suddenly stopped their withdrawal and made an about-face.
+The Virginians fired into the British at a range of no more than 30 yards, with massive effect, causing their pursuers to lurch to a halt.
+Howard shouted, "Charge bayonets!"
 The Continentals in the center, as ordered, mounted a bayonet charge.
-Tarleton's force, faced with a terrible surprise, began to collapse; some men surrendering on the spot, while others turned and ran.
+Tarleton's force, faced with a terrible surprise, began to collapse; some men surrendered on the spot, while others turned and ran.
 Howard's men charged forward and seized the two British grasshopper cannons.
-William Washington's cavalry came around from behind the opposite American left to hit the British on their right flank and rear.
-Pickens's militia, having now reorganized, charged out from behind the hill, completing a 360-degree circle around the American position to hit the 71st Highlanders on the British left flank and rear.
-Howard ordered the Virginia militia, whose withdrawal had brought on the British ill-fated charge, to turn about and attack the Scots from the other direction.
+Washington's cavalry came around from behind the opposite American left and hit the British on their right flank and rear.
+Pickens's militia, having now reorganized, charged out from behind the hill, completing a 360-degree circle around the American position to hit the 71st Highlanders on Tarleton's left flank and rear.
+Howard ordered the Virginia militia, whose withdrawal had brought on the ill-fated British charge, to turn about and attack the Scots from the other direction.